xieweiAlex/English_Learning/words-review.md

 ## words-Jan-24.md ##
 words/2024/words-Jan-24.md
+If President Biden (or the Democrat who will replace him if the strains of the job impact him) wins, he will pursue **diametrically** opposed policies. -
 Unemployment and Social Frustration **Foment** Unrest. -
 Understanding and applying the principles ethically is cost-free and **deceptively** easy. -
 The world would change around you in ways that would make you immune to the **blandishment** of the **power mongering** elite. -